Blog > Credit Card Surcharging: A State-by-State Legal Analysis

 With regulations that differ from state to state, the legal landscape of credit card surcharging can be tricky to navigate.
 Debit card surcharging, on the other hand, carries more concrete restrictions.

+If credit card surcharging is illegal in your state, you may now find yourself asking what the debit card surcharge laws by state are.
 Under the Durbin Amendment of the Dodd-Frank Wall Street Reform and Consumer Protection Act, surcharges on debit cards are prohibited in the U.S.

 The amendment outlines regulations related to interchange fees imposed by card networks, instituting a cap on these fees to regulate costs associated with debit card processing.
 In other words, this limits debit interchange rates imposed on merchants by reducing the overall costs of transaction fees on debit card transactions.